GalKJ/Limio_wordle_take_home_challenge_FAC26/README.md

 ![image](https://user-images.githubusercontent.com/99536044/206008506-12c31733-51be-4113-9b93-af118830f7ff.png)

-I then styled a positioned the checkbox and the `span` elements in the top left of the viewport using the css property `position: absolute;` and made sure the `span` elements could be seen but the checkbox could be accessed by the user by giving the `input` an `opacity: 0;` and a `z-index: 1`.
+I then styled and positioned the checkbox and the `span` elements in the top left of the viewport using the css property `position: absolute;` and made sure the `span` elements could be seen but the checkbox could be accessed by the user by giving the `input` an `opacity: 0;` and a `z-index: 1`.

 ![image](https://user-images.githubusercontent.com/99536044/206010131-a2c9ef56-1ff9-44ca-8aa2-0d9ce5ebc44f.png)